Go to integrated search

 Building safety inspection frequency depends on the property type and use classification.
 Commercial buildings typically require annual or biennial inspections.
 Residential properties may have different schedules based on age and condition.
 High-rise buildings and buildings with critical systems need more frequent inspections.
 Owners should establish a maintenance schedule and document all inspections.
 Regular building safety inspection helps identify problems early before they become serious safety issues.

-2. Building Safety Inspection in New York : Structural and Fire Safety Evaluation
+2. Building Safety Inspection for Structural and Fire Safety

 Structural integrity forms the foundation of building safety inspection.
 Inspectors assess concrete, steel, and masonry components for cracks, corrosion, or settlement.
 Fire safety represents another critical component requiring thorough building safety inspection.
 Fire-rated walls, doors, and barriers must be intact and functional.
 Sprinkler systems, fire extinguishers, and emergency lighting require proper maintenance and testing.